Georgia Law Review

 In its 1964 decision in New York Times v.
 Sullivan, the Supreme Court established the "actual malice" standard to protect discussion of public officials in their official conduct.
 The Sullivan decision is famous for dramatically altering the law of defamation.
 Its importance, however, did not stop there.
 The Court's decision sparked widespread debate about constitutional protections for individuals and the press in a variety of situations.
 Crucial to these inquiries was the question of the meaning of the First Amendment's Press Clause.

 For the past 50 years, scholars, journalists, practitioners and the Justices themselves have struggled with how to define the role of the Press Clause and how to determine its relationship to the Speech Clause.
 The debate is far from settled.
 As recently as the Court's 2010 Citizens United decision, for example, Justices John Paul Stevens and Antonin Scalia disagreed about the independence of the Press Clause in their separate opinions.
 Thus, to mark the 50th anniversary of New York Times v.
-Sullivan, the Georgia Law Review is bringing together those who have been thinking about the constitutional treatment of the Press Clause for some time with those who have joined the conversation more recently to continue this discussion.
+Sullivan, the Georgia Law Review is bringing together an esteemed group of these scholars, journalists, and practitioners to continue this discussion.
 We are especially honored to welcome Justice John Paul Stevens, who will deliver the Symposium's keynote address.

 Please direct any questions about the event to: